elevateforhumanity/new-ecosysstem/README_AUTOPILOT.md

 # Elevate4Humanity Complete Autopilot 🚀

-**Near-complete automation** for your entire stack: Wix CMS content, Netlify deploys, Cloudflare DNS/SSL, Supabase sync, SEO, performance gates, and backups.
+**Near-complete automation** for your entire stack: Wix CMS content, Cloudflare Pages deploys, Cloudflare DNS/SSL, Supabase sync, SEO, performance gates, and backups.

 ## 🎯 What the Autopilot CAN Do